Michael Trieb: Research

-As part of his step-by-step approach to applied research, Trieb has focussed on presenting putting up for discussion his theories in publications, academic lectures and as a keynote speaker at professional conferences in Germany, Switzerland, France, Italy, Denmark, Korea, China, Taiwan, Brazil, Chile and the U.S. On the other hand, he always strives to put his theories into practice with specific projects in urban planning in countries around the world, such as Germany, Brazil, Chile, Korea and China.
-His publications, lectures and projects all serve as sensible steps in a lifelong search for the whole; the way is the goal.
+As part of his step-by-step approach to applied research, Trieb has focused on presenting, putting up for discussion his theories in publications and academic lectures, and speaking at professional conferences in Germany, Switzerland, France, Italy, Denmark, Korea, China, Taiwan, Brazil, Chile and the U.S. Trieb puts his theories into practice by implementing projects in urban planning in countries around the world, such as Germany, Brazil, Chile, Korea and China.

 Practice

-In his practise, Trieb was and is active as an architect, urban design consultant, design competition judge and a practising urban planner working for the public sector.
+In his practice, Trieb was and is active as an architect, urban design consultant, design competition judge and a practising urban planner working for the public sector.
 After a thorough training in the “Stuttgart School of Architecture”, he worked mainly as an architect, until he turned his focus to urban planning.

 He has served as an urban development and design consultant for various German state governments as well as a consultant for the urban development of Mecca and Medina on behalf of the Saudi Arabian government.
 In addition he is a member of the Guangzhou (China) Urban Planning Commission.

 As an urban planner, he has worked o in the cities of Stuttgart, Heilbronn, Ulm, Würzburg, Jena, Potsdam, Stralsund, Lübeck and Flensburg, Paris and Cergy-Pontoise, Salvador de Bahía, Santiago de Chile and Talcahuano, Seoul, as well as Beijing, Shanghai and Guangzhou.
 Substantive and methodological key projects have included the city development plans for Potsdam and Talcahuano, master plans for Santiago de Chile, Stuttgart, Rendsburg and Konstanz city image plans for the cities of Leonberg, Ludwigsburg, Lübeck and Neubrandenburg, and the New Town planning for Shanghai.
 Today, Michael Trieb remains active as a partner in ISA Internationales Stadtbauatelier.

 Writings and lectures

-Michael Trieb has published numerous books and writings on urban planning, urban development planning and urban design.
+Michael Trieb has published numerous books and writings on urban planning, urban development planning, and urban design.